ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 ```
 199   10310   74437
 ```
-Meaning that the exact word "food" has occured in written_2/travvel_guides/ 199 times!
+Meaning that the exact word "food" has occurred in written_2/travvel_guides/ 199 times!
 This is in comparison with the looser search
 ```
 grep 'food' written_2/travel_guides/*/*.txt | wc